John Bingham, 7th Earl of Lucan: Marriage and lifestyle

-As a professional gambler, Lucan was a skilled player, once rated amongst the world's top 10 backgammon competitors.
+As a professional gambler, Lucan was a skilled player, once rated among the world's top 10 backgammon competitors.
 He won the St James's Club tournament and was champion of the west coast of America.
 He gained the moniker "Lucky" Lucan, but his losses easily outweighed his winnings, and in reality he was anything but lucky.
-Lucan had interests in thoroughbred horses; in 1968, he paid more in race entry fees than he received in winnings.
+Lucan had interests in thoroughbred horses; in 1968 he paid more in race entry fees than he received in winnings.
 Despite some arguments over money, Veronica remained largely ignorant of his losses, retaining the use of accounts at Savile Row tailors and various Knightsbridge shops.

 Following the births of George and Camilla, Veronica suffered post-natal depression.
 Lucan became increasingly involved in her mental well-being, and in 1971 took her for treatment at a psychiatric clinic in Hampstead, where she refused to be admitted.
 Instead, she agreed to home visits from a psychiatrist and a course of antidepressants.
 In July 1972, the family holidayed in Monte Carlo, but Veronica quickly returned to England, leaving Lucan with their two elder children.
-The combined pressures of maintaining their finances, the costs of Lucan's gambling addiction, and Veronica's weakened mental condition took their toll on the marriage; two weeks after a strained family Christmas in 1972, Lucan moved into a small property in Eaton Row.
-Lady Lucan later described this as the point of their formal separation in January 1973.
+The combined pressures of maintaining their finances, the costs of Lucan's gambling addiction, and Veronica's weakened mental condition took their toll on the marriage.
+Two weeks after a strained family Christmas in 1972, Lucan moved into a small property in Eaton Row.
+Veronica later described this as the point of their formal separation in January 1973.